StevePro7/PlatformerSMS/README.md

 TODO
 Do I want to split out the ready screen as dead goes here but also cont screen?

+TODO
+If player jump too high and land on enemy or guard then "force" posnY down so player is visible

 Timed Build.bat script suddenly gave the following warning / errors: https://stackoverflow.com/questions/34760066/unbalanced-parenthesis-batch-file Unbalanced parenthesis.